Rotated Mean-Field Variational Inference and Iterative Gaussianization: Numerical results

 \section{Numerical results}

 We evaluate the effectiveness of the proposed algorithm on several posterior sampling tasks.
-In the first three examples, we compare MFVI along principal component axes against standard MFVI.
-In the final two examples, we compare the iterative Gaussianization algorithm against normalizing flows.
+The experiments are designed to evaluate two aspects of the proposed methodology.
+Sections~\ref{sec: logistic regression}--\ref{sec: poisson glmm} assess the one-step benefit of relative score PCA rotations for MFVI, while Sections~\ref{sec: sparse logistic}--\ref{sec: irt} assess the full iterative Gaussianization procedure as a flow-like approximation method.
 Code for reproducing the experiments is available at \url{https://github.com/liusf15/iterative-gaussianization.git}.

 For MFVI, the componentwise transformations are parametrized by rational quadratic splines~\citep{durkan2019neural} with 10 knots, with range boundaries set to $(-8, 8)$.
 When selecting rotations using relative score PCA (Algorithm~\ref{algo: pca}), we use a Monte Carlo sample size of 1000, and retain the top principal components that explain 95\% of the variance unless otherwise noted.
 Optimization of variational objectives is carried out with Adam~\citep{kingma2014adam}, using a learning rate of 0.01 and a fixed Monte Carlo sample of size 1000.
 For evaluation, we generate 2000 samples from the learned variational distribution to compute metrics such as maximum mean discrepancy (MMD), kernelized Stein discrepancy (KSD), effective sample size (ESS), and evidence lower bound (ELBO).
 When reference samples from the target distribution are needed, we generate 2000 samples using the No-U-Turn Sampler (NUTS; \citep{hoffman2014no, carpenter2017stan}) with 20 chains, 25,000 burnin iterations and 50,000 sampling iterations with thinning, unless otherwise noted.
 To account for randomness, each experiment is repeated 20 times independently, with random initialization and random training/evaluation samples.